 In the current situation, with seven new corona cases in the last seven days in Bonn, I am confident that my children rather catch some other infection than COVID-19 when going back to school and kindergarten.
 I am more concerned about the education of my daughter.
 As the teachers in school now focus on keeping the kids happy and distract them from the situation rather than focus on their lessons, we have to compensate for the lost time at home.
 We do what is possible, but the day has 24 hours and the child deserves time to play as well.
 She is in third grade and soon the teachers will have to propose, which school form will be best for my child and her classmates.
 I am worried, that this decision is very much influenced by how much time parents had to support their children, and less by the children’s abilities.

-Interviews were performed by Anja vom Hemdt
+Interviews were conducted by Anja vom Hemdt